 The concerns mentioned below regarding acquiring an existing corporation are still valid.
 These do not render such acquisitions as not do-able.
 But they can be done with caution.

 Almost all land transactions in Costa Rica are done using a corporation.
 It is likely that you will purchase a “shelf” corporation from the same attorney that is doing the deal.
-The attorney likely has any number of such corporations available in his/her office for just this purpose.
+The attorney likely has any number of such corporations available in his/her office for just this purpose. (again, shelf corporations are no longer offered by lawyers, this is a clip from a past article)

 A word about corporations in Costa Rica.

 Buying an existing corporation in Costa Rica is generally not advisable.
-Using this “shelf” arrangement is common and safe.
+Using the “shelf” arrangement is (was) common and safe.
 But, if the seller of a property is suggesting that you purchase his corporation that owns the property, thereby avoiding the transfer of title fees, which can add up to thousands of dollars, you are taking a risk.
 There is no way to thoroughly study the history of an existing corporation.
 Agreements can be made in the name of a corporation, binding the owner of that corporation to the obligation.
 When the corporation is sold, that obligation goes along with the corporation and you find out down the road that you’ve got to pay for the previous corporation owner’s obligation.

 Besides the “shelf” arrangement, there is one other that works well also.
-A developer of multiple lots may go ahead and put each lot in the name of a separate corporation, thus making the sale of the property both less expensive and easier for the buyer, the broker can vouch for the integrity of the developer.
+A developer of multiple lots may go ahead and put each lot in the name of a separate corporation, thus making the sale of the property both less expensive and easier for the buyer, the broker may vouch for the integrity of the developer.
 This can be a very clean way to do a deal as well.

 Buyer doesn’t have to be present for the closing.
 He can assign a power of attorney (POA) in the corporation that is buying the property.
 This power is very specific and allows him/her to buy one time in the name of the corporation.
 Some corporations have this provision built in.
 On your next visit to Costa Rica after closing, you can remove this power, or the original POA document can state that it (the power) dies after being used one time.
 If you think about it, there is essentially no exposure to damage in assigning such a POA.
 It would be very difficult to harm a corporation by “buying” in the name of the corporation.
 It would be the power to “sell” in the name of the corporation where some damage could be done.